“Hey we are not in Kolkata and I want to have Kolkata Mutton Biryani! Can we make some?”

 To cook Mutton:

-- Oil: Remaining oil from frying potatoes and onion
+- ½ of the oil from remaining oil from frying potatoes and onion

 To make Akhni Water: